ZakMorrison2024/Network_Security_System-NSS-/README.md

 A system that uses non-ML AI to monitor and defend against unwanted and potentially threatening traffic.

+A sophisticated system leveraging rule-based artificial intelligence to monitor, analyze, and defend against malicious or unwanted network traffic, ensuring proactive threat detection and response without relying on machine learning models

 Everything is modular and free to edit.